Estonian Air Force: 1991–present

 The Estonian Air Force was re-established on 16 December 1991 after the restoration of independence of the Republic of Estonia in 1991.
 The Air Force was slow to reform because the Soviets had damaged or destroyed most of their infrastructure before leaving.
 The Air Force Command and Control Headquarters was formed in Tallinn on 13 April 1994.

 In February 1993 the German government donated two Let L-410UVPs transport aircraft.
 In October 1994 three Mi-2 helicopters were delivered, followed by four Mi-8s in November 1995.
-Initially tasked with ground-based, air surveillance and air defence using only old Soviet radars and AAA equipment, on 15 May 1997 the Air Force moved into the former Soviet Su-24 base at Ämari, south of Tallinn.
+Initially the Air Force was tasked with ground-based air surveillance and air defence using only old Soviet radars and anti-aircraft artillery equipment.
+On 15 May 1997 the Air Force moved into the former Soviet Su-24 base at Ämari, southwest of Tallinn.
 In 1997–98 two of the Mi-8s were upgraded.

 The Estonian Air Force has been rebuilding the military infrastructure left by the Soviet military.
-Most of the funds have been directed to the Ämari military airfield which was completed in 2011.
+Most of the funds have been directed to the Ämari military airfield whose renovation was completed in 2011.
 The objective of developing Ämari Air Base is to cooperate with NATO and partner nations' air forces, and being able to supply standardized airfield and aircraft services necessary for Host Nation Support.
 Due to the lack of modern and developed military aviation infrastructure, the Air Force's development has been very slow.

+On July 1, 2023, a new unit was made for the Air Force, the Air Defence Wing which operates the IRIS-T SLM Air Defence systems.

+Ämari Airbase was renovated in 2024 at a cost of €18.5 million, €12 million of which was contributed by Luxembourg.
+During the renovations, the Baltic Air Policing mission was temporarily stationed at Lielvārde in Latvia.

+In December 2024, all Robinson R-44 helicopters were retired.
+These were the last helicopters of the Estonian Air Force.